Health and safety is sometimes used as an excuse to justify discrimination against disabled workers. This should not happen.

 The Equality Act came into force in October 2010, providing a modern, single legal framework with clear, streamlined law to tackle disadvantage and discrimination more effectively.

-It is discrimination to treat a disabled person unfavourably because of something connected with their disability (eg a tendency to make spelling mistakes arising from dyslexia).
-This type of discrimination is unlawful where the employer or other person acting for the employer knows, or could reasonably be expected to know, that the person has a disability.
-More information on disability discrimination is available from the Equality and Human Rights Commission (EHRC) website.
+It is discrimination to treat a disabled person unfavourably because of something connected with their disability.
+This type of discrimination is unlawful where the employer knows, or could reasonably be expected to know, that the person has a disability.

 Under the Equality Act 2010, the definition of a disability is a physical or mental impairment that has a substantial and long-term negative effect on someone’s ability to do normal daily activities.

 There are special rules about recurring or fluctuating conditions, for example arthritis (see link below).

 Equality law recognises that bringing about equality for disabled people may mean changing the way employment is structured, the removal of physical barriers and/or providing extra support for a disabled worker.
 This is the duty to make reasonable adjustments.

 The aim of the duty is to make sure that, as far as is reasonable, a disabled worker has the same access to everything that is involved in doing and keeping a job as a non-disabled person.

 The public sector equality duty (section 149 of the Equality Act) applies to public bodies and those carrying out public functions.
 It supports good decision-making by ensuring public bodies consider how different people will be affected by their activities.
 It also helps them to deliver policies and services which are efficient and effective, accessible to all, and which meet different people’s needs.

 The equality duty requires public bodies to have due regard to the need to: